-Another week of sideways price action saw Bitcoin trading around the A$43K/US$29K mark with no major moves.
+Another week of sideways price action on the Bitcoin exchange Singapore saw Bitcoin trading around the A$43K/US$29K mark with no major moves.
 Ethereum traded mostly in the $100 range around A$2,740 (US$1,825).
 Fittingly the Crypto Fear and Greed index is at 50 or Neutral.
 Bitcoin finishes the week pretty much where it was seven days ago at A$43,210 (US$28,970) while Ethereum is down just over 1% and is trading around A$2,730 (US$1,825).
 XRP didn’t budge even after Wells Fargo’s Treasury Management officer Shannon Thorp predicted it could hit US$100 to US$500 (A$149 to A$745) which would give it a market cap slightly higher than America’s GDP.
 Cardano, Dogecoin, and Solana also traded around the same price as seven days ago.

 Singapore/UK crypto dialogue

 The eighth UK-Singapore Financial Dialogue was held in London this week, with the two countries releasing a statement saying they have agreed to work together to develop and implement global regulatory standards for crypto and had discussed their respective approaches to regulations and CBDCs.

 Fit21 moves ahead